 Simplicity is the reduction of complexity.

-As Minimalism is also defined as Simple Living, Simplicity will inevitably be part of a Minimalists life.
+As Minimalism is also defined as Simple Living, Simplicity will inevitably be part of a Minimalist’s life.
 The reason is deep thinking often results in love for simple forms.
-Objects, which are resistent against temporary fashion, which endure times and follow the concept of form follows function.
+Objects, which are resistant against temporary fashion, which endure times and follow the concept of form follows function.

 The Japanese Simplicity is described as Emptiness by Kenya Hara and has a complex background: Japan was positioned at the end of many routes of cultural influence.
-From Rome along the Silk Road to Central Asia, China, Korea, and south from Turkey over India, South Asia and north along Russia.
-But after a civil war from 1467-1477 (ōnin no ran), which resulted in the destruction of a lot of objects of art (temples, statues, paintings, kimonos, etc.), maybe out of necessity, a new form of simple and quiet design emerged.
+From Rome along the Silk Road to Central Asia, China, Korea, and south from Turkey over India, South Asia, and north along with Russia.
+But after a civil war from 1467-1477 (ōnin no ran), which resulted in the destruction of a lot of objects of art (temples, statues, paintings, kimonos, etc.), may be out of necessity, a new form of simple and quiet design emerged.

-Different ideas like shintō, zen buddhism and Daoism influenced this form of Simplicity (and Minimalism) in every aspect of life.
-In shintō the concept of emptiness is result of the creation of a space for the kami (deities) to fill it.
-Zen buddhism brought aspects like Upādāna (sanskr. the attachment, clinging or grasping on ephemeral things).
+Different ideas like shintō, zen Buddhism, and Daoism influenced this form of Simplicity (and Minimalism) in every aspect of life.
+In shintō the concept of emptiness is the result of the creation of a space for the kami (deities) to fill it.
+Zen Buddhism brought aspects like Upādāna (sanskr. the attachment, clinging, or grasping on ephemeral things).
 As a result many new ideas based on Emptiness, Simplicity and Minimalism emerged: wabi-sabi, kintsugi, japanese gardens, bonsai, ikebana, chadō or haiku.